 Our agriculture initiative works with locally-established women's cooperative to make the desert come to life.
 By partnering with Senegalese contractors using appropriate technology, we install solar-powered pumps that irrigate community gardens serving local women and their families.
 After our initial investment, these gardens are run, managed, and maintained by local women, with assistance from local agriculture technicians.
-We currently have seven gardens operating, serving over 500 women and their families across several communities.
+We currently have 15 gardens operating, serving nearly 2,000 women and their families across several communities.
 This important program not only provides these women an income-generating opportunity through the sale of produce, but also gives them and their families vital nutritive options throughout the year in an area afflicted with great food insecurity.

 In keeping with the idea of investing in the health of the whole school, our education initiative seeks to improve many facets of the schools we partner with.
 This means significant infrastructural upgrades, building sanitary latrines for the students to use, establishing sources for fresh water, installing classroom libraries, and providing a nutritious breakfast for every student at school.
 These programs have translated into increased attendance, higher test scores, a jump in community and parental involvement, and other immeasurable advancements such as an increase in a community's pride in the school and a stronger hope for the future.

 Health & Sanitation